sh19910711/google-summer-of-code-2015/rails-web-console.md

 ## Why do you want to participate and why should Ruby on Rails choose you?

 I want to participate GSoC because I have to earn money to live as a student.
+After GSoC, I want to keep to contribute to the web console and Rails community.